cornell-c2s2/chip_code_test/README.md

 This is a repository for running multi-file C/C++ programs in OpenLANE.
 This is meant to be run within a [Caravel User Project](https://github.com/efabless/caravel_user_project) structure

 ## Setup
- - Navigate to your test directory within your Caravel User Project and clone the repository
+ - Navigate to your test directory within your Caravel User Project and clone the repository. **It is important to clone the directory with its given name, `chip_code_test`** - if you wish to rename it later, use the `rename` utility as described below.

  ```bash
   % cd <CARAVEL_DIR>/verilog/dv